 Hint: start introducing little bits of extra treats when your cats are kittens.
 Kittens tend to be more adventurous, while cats are often a bit suspicious of new foods.
 If your cat is already an adult, fear not; you can still introduce new foods, it may just take a bit of perseverance.
 Experiment with a few different options and try offering them to your cat more than once before declaring the cat not a fan of a particular food.

-1. Yogurt Plain, unsweetened, low fat yogurt can be a great treat for cats, especially overweight ones as yogurt is high in calcium and protein.
+Plain, unsweetened, low fat yogurt can be a great treat as a traditional people food for cats, especially overweight kitties, as yogurt is high in calcium and protein.
 Try freezing it for an extra special feline treat.
 Note: all milk-based treats are high in calcium, so cats prone to bladder stones should only have cheese or yogurt occasionally as this added calcium can contribute to stone formation.
 Caution: make sure any yogurt you share does not contain any artificial sweeteners.

-2. Raspberries These berries are high in fiber, vitamin C, and manganese.
+Raspberries are high in fiber, vitamin C, and manganese, making them an awesome people foods for cats.
 Try them frozen for a cool summery treat!
 Tip: If your cat is extra playful, you may want to first introduce the berry unfrozen.
 Frozen berries may prove more tempting as a toy than a treat!)

 Do note: raw meat products can contain a variety of serious pathogens so make sure you handle raw meat with caution and do not feed to very young kittens or old cats or to cats taking immunosuppressive drugs (ie prednisolone, cyclosporine, etc.) If your cat is on these medications, it’s best to talk to your vet before feeding raw meat of any kind.